swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-45-review-drift-alerts-and-decide-on-action.md

 **Option A: revert commit (safest)**

-Create a new commit on `main` that undoes the bad deployment.
-This preserves history and works well when the bad change is a single commit.
+Create a new commit on `main` that reverts the bad commits since the last known-good version.
+This preserves history and works well when the problematic change is contained in a small number of recent commits.

 ```sh title="Execute the following command(s) in a terminal"
 git checkout main